fine-man/cvit-workshop/README.md

 ### Session 2
 - Image Captioning using Clip and GPT

-## Day 7 - Reading an Analog clock
+## Day 7 - Reading an Analog clock and Adda tutorial
 - Date : 29th May 2023

+### Session 1
+- Introductory session on CNN
+- Analog clock reading using MLP
+- Analog clock reading using CNN

+### Session 2
+- Adda cluster tutorial